≡ Menu

 Primary Insurance Challenges

-• Progressive Nature: Potential for deterioration over time
+• Progressive nature with potential for deterioration over time

-• Liver Complications: Risk of cirrhosis, portal hypertension, liver failure
+• Risk of cirrhosis, portal hypertension, and liver failure

 Disease Staging and Prognosis Factors